KentaaNL/buckaruby/README.md

 response = gateway.refundable?(transaction_id: "abcdefg")
 ```

-If the responsive is positive, you can refund the transaction with:
+If the reponse is positive then you can refund the transaction with:

 ```ruby
 response = gateway.refund_transaction(transaction_id: "abcdefg")